 What is your rule on fan works, like fan art and fan fiction?

 I’m okay with having fan art and fan fiction based on any of my works as long as the following happens:

 - You’re not profiting off my work.

-- I’m okay with you having a patreon account and you feature my works, but I’m not okay with you making a fan fiction collection of your stories and selling it on amazon.
+- I’m okay with you having a Patreon account and you feature fan art based on my works, but I’m not okay with you making a fan fiction collection of your stories and selling it on amazon.

 - You don’t claim the work as your own.
 That’s theft and it’s wrong.
 And yes, changing my characters and giving them a different name (Ethan Alden to Ethin Aldin) is still stealing.
 Please be original with your material.

 - PG-13 or lower only.
 Nothing excessively inappropriate or offensive.